-The non-profit was formed in 2017 as sort of a reorganization of all the initiatives created under the Vancouver Aquarium brand.
+The non-profit began in 2017 as sort of a reorganization of all the initiatives created under the Vancouver Aquarium brand.
 Before that date the Aquarium was its own non-profit organization.
 Now the Aquarium, along with the Ocean Wise Seafood program, is a project of the new Ocean Wise Conservation Association, as is the Ocean Wise Seafood program which itself was an initiative of the Vancouver Aquarium beginning as far back as 2005.

 It’s all a bit confusing.
 In short though, today Ocean Wise is a brand that oversees a number of ocean conservation programs.
 To learn about the one that is also a world-famous tourist attraction, see our article about the Vancouver Aquarium.
 To learn about how they promote sustainable fishing and aquaculture practices through their seafood recommendation program, continue reading.

 Sustainably-Caught Ocean Wise Seafood

 The Ocean Wise Seafood program helps prevent overfishing, habitat destruction and the use of fishing methods that lead to bycatch.
-(Bycatch is when a species is caught unintentionally while trying to catch a different type of marine life is being targeted and other species are caught unintentionally in the process.
+(Bycatch is when a species is caught unintentionally while trying to catch a different type of marine life.
 Bycatch includes fish, crabs and other sea creatures that often die wastefully in the process).

 Originally an initiative of the Vancouver Aquarium, Ocean Wise Seafood is a recommendation program that verifies that seafood has been caught in an environmentally-sustainable manner.
 Just as there are third-party verification programs for organic and non-GMO food products, Ocean Wise is a program that helps consumers make environmentally-responsible choices regarding what they eat.

 Ocean Wise Seafood is identified by the Ocean Wise symbol next to it on restaurant menus and on food product packaging.
 “Recommendation” (as opposed to “certification”) means that the seafood species in question is bountiful and can be replenished easily in the wild.